 Pamela also has some accommodation suggestions (below) where you'll no doubt find like-minded travellers. there's always safety in numbers, and you could make a friendship that lasts a lifetime.

 and a place NOT mentioned on the above website is Green Hill owned by English woman Andrea Molyneaux and her Indonesian husband Mbra.

 Andrea wrote the page in latest LP Indonesia book on Orangutans.

-Thanks Pamela, and good luck Corrine about 7 years ago
+Thanks Pamela, and good luck Corrine almost 10 years ago

 Hi Zhang yan,

 I am the Pamela from the above post and I am amazed you can reply to this question with such certainly.

 From my own personal experience as a solo female in Medan I have never had any problems at all in regards to safety.

 I have spent lots of time in Medan in between my trips to elsewhere in North Sumatra and Aceh and even wandered the main streets at 11.30 pm and been completely safe.
 I even had the experience of walking back to my room in Jalan Tengah and all the electricity went off and the place was in darkness except for the car lights which I used to walk back to my room.